Endoscopic lifting of simple supercuspidal representations of SO(2n+1) to GL(2n): Main theorem

 \begin{prop} Every character $\eta$ of $I_H^+$ which is contained in $\pi_H^{I_H^{++}}$ is affine generic.
 In particular, the representation $\pi_H$ is simple supercuspidal. \end{prop}

 \begin{proof} We suppose that $\eta$ is not affine generic.

-Since $\eta$ is not affine generic, there exists a simple affine root $\beta \in \Pi$ such that its affine root subgroup $U_\beta$ is contained in $\mathrm{Ker}(\eta)$.
+Since $\eta$ is not affine generic, there exists a simple affine root $\beta \in \Pi_{\mathbf{H}}$ such that its affine root subgroup $U_\beta$ is contained in $\mathrm{Ker}(\eta)$.
 Hence $\pi_H$ has a nonzero $\lan I_H^{++}, U_\beta\ran$-fixed vector.
-Then, by Lemma \ref{lem:maxparah}, $\pi_H$ also has a nonzero $H_\bold{x}^+$-fixed vector for some point $\bold{x}\in\mathcal{A}(H, T_H)$, where $H_\bold{x}^+$ is the pro-unipotent radical of the parahoric subgroup associated to $\bold{x}$.
+Then, by Lemma \ref{lem:maxparah}, $\pi_{H}$ also has a nonzero $H_\bold{x}^+$-fixed vector for some point $\bold{x}\in\mathcal{A}(\mathbf{H}, \mathbf{T}_\mathbf{H})$, where $H_\bold{x}^+$ is the pro-unipotent radical of the parahoric subgroup associated to $\bold{x}$.
 Therefore the depth of $\pi_H$ is zero.

 On the other hand, $\pi_H$ is generic with respect to any Whittaker datum.
-Indeed, as $\pi$ is supercuspidal, $\phi$ is a bounded $L$-parameter.
-Hence $\phi_H$ is also bounded.
-Therefore the $L$-packet $\widetilde{\Pi}_{\phi}$ of $\phi_H$ contains a generic representation by Proposition 8.3.2 in \cite{MR3135650}.
-However $\widetilde{\Pi}_{\phi}$ is a singleton consisting of $\pi_H$.
-Thus $\pi_H$ is generic.
+Indeed, by Proposition 8.3.2 in \cite{MR3135650}, the $L$-packet $\Pi_{\phi_{H}}$ of $\phi_H$ contains a generic representation.
+However $\Pi_{\phi_{H}}$ is a singleton consisting of $\pi_{H}$.
+Thus $\pi_{H}$ is generic.

-Then, by Lemma 6.1.2 in \cite{MR2480618}, the generic depth-zero supercuspidal representation $\pi_H$ can be obtained by the compact induction of a representation of the reduction of a hyperspecial subgroup of $H(F)$.
-Since $H=\SO_{2n+1}$ is an adjoint group, all hyperspecial subgroups of $H(F)$ are conjugate (see 2.5 in \cite{MR546588}).
+Then, by Lemma 6.1.2 in \cite{MR2480618}, the generic depth-zero supercuspidal representation $\pi_H$ can be obtained by the compact induction of a representation of the reduction of a hyperspecial subgroup of $H$.
+Since $\mathbf{H}=\SO_{2n+1}$ is an adjoint group, all hyperspecial subgroups of $H$ are conjugate (see 2.5 in \cite{MR546588}).
 Thus we may assume that the hyperspecial subgroup is $H_0=\SO_{2n+1}(\mcO)$.

 Let $H_0^+$ be the pro-unipotent radical of $H_0$.
-Let $\pi_H \cong \cInd_{H_0}^{H(F)} \dot{\rho}$, where $\dot{\rho}$ is the inflation of a representation $\rho$ of $H_0/H_0^+\cong\SO_{2n+1}(k)$ to $H_0$.
+Let $\pi_H \cong \cInd_{H_0}^{H} \dot{\rho}$, where $\dot{\rho}$ is the inflation of a representation $\rho$ of $H_0/H_0^+\cong\SO_{2n+1}(k)$ to $H_0$.
 Then, by the character formula (Theorem \ref{thm:CF}), we have

 for any $u \in k^{\times}$.
 By Lemma \ref{lem:hyperspecial}, we have

 As

 where $t=\diag(2/u, 1, \ldots, 1, u/2) \in H_{0}$, we have